Stationary random subgroups in negative curvature: Random walks and Poincare series

-The following is stated inside the proof of \cite[Theorem 6.1]{tanaka2017hausdorff} for \enquote{standard} annuli in hyperbolic groups.
+The following is stated inside the proof of \cite[Theorem 6.1]{tanaka2017hausdorff} for finitely supported random walks on hyperbolic groups.
 For the sake of the completeness we include the proof, communicated to us by Tanaka.
 It works identically in our setting.

 \begin{lemma} $\mathrm{P}_\mu$-almost every sample path $\omega \in \Gamma^{\mathbb{N}}$ satisfies